-Before the hearing, you must be counseled by a medical provider about your pregnancy options and the risks of abortion and childbirth.
+Before the hearing, you must receive state-mandated counseling from a medical provider about your pregnancy options and the risks of abortion and birth.
 This consultation must be scheduled with the clinic and completed before the hearing and at least 24 hours before you receive your abortion care.
 You do not need parental consent or a judge's permission to schedule your consultation with the clinic.
 The judge will ask if you were counseled by a medical provider.
 If you have not completed the counseling before the hearing, you will not be able to proceed with the judicial bypass process.